LoZioPino/ProjectsWeb/README.md

-This is my first project done in Poland university
+This is my first project done in Poland university!